Are you ready to explore Ecuador? Then our Ecuador small group tours are just what you are looking for.

-All travelers need a passport that’s valid for at least six months from the date of entry.
+All travelers on our Ecuador small group tours need a passport that’s valid for at least six months from the date of entry.
 You’re also required to provide evidence of onward travel and prove that you have enough money to pay for your trip.
 These last two requirements are rarely checked, but you should have proof anyway just in case you’re stopped.

 Do Americans need a visa to visit Ecuador?

-Do I have to pay for a Ecuador departure tax?
+Do I have to pay for an Ecuador departure tax?

 Yes, there is a departure tax.
 The cost is $30-$40 and depends on if you fly out of Guayaquil or Quito.
 This tax, however, is usually included in the price of a flight.